glaParaBio/helminth-apollo-workshop-2025/tutorial/03-annotating.md

 click on the the three vertical dots on the left of the search boxes and check the option "Link views".
 Now the zooming will apply to both tracks.

-Note that you clicking and dragging on the synteny track (the one in the middle) will move both genome tracks together even if views are unlinked.
+Note also that clicking and dragging on the synteny track (the one in the middle) will move both genome tracks together even if views are unlinked.

 After zooming out a few times you will notice that region (approximately)